Every salon is led by a facilitator, whose role is to weave the ideas of participants with questions the writing raises about what it is to be human.

 Alison Cable, Facilitator

-Alison Cable (BA, MA English Literature; MSc candidate in Creative Writing for Therapeutic Purposes) was a university lecturer in the US before moving to London, where she has volunteered as a primary school librarian, written a novel for young adults, and regularly attends and facilitates for the London Literary Salon.
-She volunteers as a group leader for The Reader Organisation.
+Alison Cable (BA, MA English Literature; MSc candidate in Creative Writing for Therapeutic Purposes) serves on the Board of Directors for Lapidus International, the professional organization for those who believe in the power of words to enhance and transform.
+She was a university lecturer in the US before moving to London, where she has volunteered as a primary school librarian, written a novel for young adults, and regularly attends and facilitates for the London Literary Salon.
+She volunteers as a group leader for The Reader Organisation and co-edits Lapidus Magazine, a biannual online magazine for and by the writing for wellbeing community.

 Sean Forester, Facilitator